b4oshany/kotti_alert/README.rst

 kotti_alert
 ***********

-This is an extension to Kotti that allows to add alerts and other notifications to your site.
+This is an extension to Kotti that allows you to add alerts and other notifications to your site.

 |pypi|_
 |downloads_month|_